rokaicker/StaticSiteGenerator/README.md

 `rohan-ssg -i PATH/TO/FOLDER` or `rohan-ssg --input PATH/TO/FOLDER`

-Similar to above, this will also generate a `/dist` directory, which will contain all of the HTML files that had been generated from all of the .txt files inside of the specified folder (including subfolders).
+Similar to above, this will also generate a `/dist` directory, which will contain all of the HTML files that had been generated from all of the .txt and .md files inside of the specified folder (including subfolders).

 To specify a stylesheet to be applied to all HTML files, the user can choose to use the `-s` or `--stylesheet` option as follows: